timharek/timharek.no/content/about.md

 ]
 +++

-My name is Tim Hårek Andreassen.
-I'm a developer, designer, hiker and dog-person from the west coast of Norway.
+I'm Tim Hårek Andreassen, a developer, UX designer, hiker and dog-person from the west coast of Norway.
 I care about creating solutions that respects people, in terms of privacy, security and user experience.

-I work as a technologist at Netlife Bergen, where I mostly work with full stack development, accessibility and some UX.
+I work as a technologist at Netlife Bergen where I mostly dabble with full stack development, accessibility and UX design.

-I spend my free time learning about new technologies, automating my everyday and going hiking with my dog, Ayla! 🐕
+I spend my free time learning about new technologies, automating my everyday and hiking with my dog, Ayla! 🐕

 ## Contact